dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-4-cluster-ops.md

 If you cross-check again the new bricks mount path with the heketi topology you will see it's indeed coming from a different device.
 The remaining device in `node-6.lab`, in this case `/dev/xvdc`

 !!!
 Tip
-    Device removal while maintaining volume health is possible in heketi as well.
+    Node removal while maintaining volume health is possible in heketi as well.
 Simply delete all devices of the node in question as discussed above.
-Then the device can be deleted from heketi with `heketi-cli device delete <device-uuid>`
+Then the node itself can be deleted from heketi with `heketi-cli node delete <node-uuid>`

 ---